Xiyi Chen

 report / code

-We reproduced the imitation tasks in Deepmimic with a curriculum training strategy to extend our algorithm’s applicability to various biped robots with different shapes, masses, and dynamics models.
+We reproduce the imitation tasks in Deepmimic with a curriculum training strategy to extend our algorithm’s applicability to various biped robots with different shapes, masses, and dynamics models.

 Services